miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 into the :term:`STAMPS_DIR`
 directory.
-The beginning of the stamp file's filename is determined by the :term:`STAMP` variable, and the end of the name consists of the task's name and current :ref:`input checksum <overview-manual/concepts:checksums (signatures)>`.
+The beginning of the stamp file's filename is determined by the :term:`STAMP` variable, and the end of the name consists of the task's name and current `input checksum <#overview-checksums>`__.

 .. note::

-   This naming scheme assumes that :term:`BB_SIGNATURE_HANDLER` is "OEBasicHash", which is almost always the case in current OpenEmbedded.
+   This naming scheme assumes that BB_SIGNATURE_HANDLER is "OEBasicHash", which is almost always the case in current OpenEmbedded.

 To determine if a task needs to be rerun, BitBake checks if a stamp file with a matching input checksum exists for the task.
-In this case, the task's output is assumed to exist and still be valid.
-Otherwise, the task is rerun.
+If such a stamp file exists, the task's output is assumed to exist and still be valid.
+If the file does not exist, the task is rerun.

 .. note::

-   The stamp mechanism is more general than the shared state (sstate) cache mechanism described in the ":ref:`overview-manual/concepts:setscene tasks and shared state`" section.
+   The stamp mechanism is more general than the shared state (sstate) cache mechanism described in the "`Setscene Tasks and Shared State <#setscene-tasks-and-shared-state>`__" section.
 BitBake avoids rerunning any task that has a valid stamp file, not just tasks that can be accelerated through the sstate cache.

    However, you should realize that stamp files only serve as a marker that some work has been done and that these files do not record task